-Wall Street will be looking for positivity from CVS as it approaches its next earnings report date.
-This is expected to be February 12, 2020.
-In that report, analysts expect CVS to post earnings of $1.68 per share.
-This would mark a year-over-year decline of 21.5%.
-Meanwhile, our latest consensus estimate is calling for revenue of $64.15 billion, up 17.88% from the prior-year quarter.
+Wall Street will be looking for positivity from CVS Health as it approaches its next earnings report date.
+This is expected to be February 8, 2023.
+On that day, CVS Health is projected to report earnings of $1.92 per share, which would represent a year-over-year decline of 3.03%.
+Our most recent consensus estimate is calling for quarterly revenue of $74.97 billion, down 2.14% from the year-ago period.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
-CVS is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+CVS Health is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, CVS is holding a Forward P/E ratio of 10.35.
-For comparison, its industry has an average Forward P/E of 10.35, which means CVS is trading at a no noticeable deviation to the group.
+Valuation is also important, so investors should note that CVS Health has a Forward P/E ratio of 9.9 right now.
+For comparison, its industry has an average Forward P/E of 8.26, which means CVS Health is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report